 11 Apr How Does HVAC Work?
 Understanding Heating, Ventilation, and Air Conditioning Systems, Components, and How They Work

 Your home’s heating, ventilation and air conditioning (HVAC) system might be one of its largest components, but unless something goes wrong you probably give very little thought to it.
-However, it is important to understand how HVAC systems work so that you can not only troubleshoot potential problems, but become a more informed homeowner.
+However, understanding how a HVAC systems work helps homeowners troubleshoot potential problems and become a more informed homeowner.

 So, just how does HVAC work?
 Let’s look at each component separately to get a better understanding.